pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/appengine/config_service/ui/README.md

 * Install [Google App Engine SDK](https://cloud.google.com/appengine/downloads).

 *	Run `polymer install` in the ui directory to make sure you have all the dependencies installed.
+It is expected to pull all the dependency packages under *node_modules* directory from npm.
+If no *node_modules* directory gets generated after running the command, run `npm install` instead.

 ## Running locally